Kapranov/mobile-mapbox/README.md

     between them to do this, use Mapbox
     [Mapbox APIs](http://www.mapbox.com/developers/api).
     These you can create an account to get the APIs key.

+3. API send to data to the mobile client.
+  * Format JSON APIs comes from the mobile team.